rust-lang/book/second-edition/src/ch01-02-hello-world.md

 normal function.

 Next is `"Hello, world!"` which is a *string*.
-We pass this string as an argument to `println!`, which prints the string to the screen.
-Easy enough!
+We pass this string as an argument to `println!`, which prints it.
+Easy enough!  `println!` can print other things as well as strings; you'll see more ways to use it as we go on.

 The line ends with a semicolon (`;`).
 The `;` indicates that this expression is over, and the next one is ready to begin.
 Most lines of Rust code end with a